Midgame surge lifts Knights to 2-1 lead in West finals

 Neal’s fourth playoff goal came 12 seconds after Winnipeg’s Mark Scheifele scored the first of his two goals at 5:28 of the second on a deflection of Blake Wheeler’s centering pass from the right corner.

-On the ensuing play, Vegas’ Erik Haula took the puck from Jets goalie Connor Hellebuyck behind the net and fed Neal at the goalmouth.
+On the ensuing play, Haula took the puck from Jets goalie Connor Hellebuyck behind the net and fed Neal at the goalmouth.

+“Never want to give up one right after you score a goal, but that’s what happens sometime,” Jets defensemen Tyler Myers said.

+Haula said of his line, “We needed to do better and work the puck in deeper and create more opportunities for the line, and I thought we did a better job of that. ...
+I got my legs moving a little more.
+I looked at some video and saw some things I could do better.”

 Neal turned passer at 8:13 of the middle period, making a perfect feed to Alex Tuch at the doorstep.
 Tuch flipped it past Hellebuyck for his fifth playoff goal and a 3-1 Vegas lead.